 RI 1.792-1.814

 Malaya Garnet & Color Change Garnet: More challenging is distinguishing orange Malaya Garnets from orange Color Change Garnets.
-Refractive index is not a reliable indicator for separating orange Malayas from orange Color Change Garnets, as their RI ranges overlap.
-Dark to medium orange Malayas such as the 10.24ct orange Malaya Pyrope we tested from GIA's Gubelin collection (pictured below left) shows no color change from orange to red under incandescent light.
-The orange Color Change Pyrope below right does show color change.
+Refractive index is not a reliable indicator, as the RI ranges of these 2 Garnet varieties overlap.
+Dark to medium orange Malayas such as the 10.24 ct orange Malaya Pyrope we tested from GIA's Gubelin collection (pictured below left) shows no color change from orange to red under incandescent light.
+The orange Color Change Pyrope below right does show color change from orange in daylight to pink in incandescent light.

 Orange Malaya Pyrope